 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered dietitian Beth Czerwony, MS, RD, CSOWM, LD, dishes on how to indulge in the joy of the season without compromising your health — plus six healthy summer recipes you’ll love.
+Registered dietitian Beth Czerwony, RD, dishes on how to indulge in the joy of the season without compromising your health — plus six healthy summer recipes you’ll love.

 Nervous about your ability to pass up bowls of chips and platters of cookies in the heat of the moment?
 Eat something healthy before heading out the door, which decreases the likelihood that you’ll overindulge.